GeeLaw/vecole-redux/docs/library/socket_wrappers.md

 ## `ServerConnectToClient` function

-The formal parameter `port` is an `unsigned short` that represents the port on which the server listens.
+The formal parameter `port` is a `PortType` that represents the port on which the server listens.
 The function creates a server socket, waits for the first client that connects to it, stops listening and returns the socket used to communicate with the connected client.

 ## `ClientConnectToServer` function

 The formal parameters are:

 - `server`: a `char cosnt *`, the IPv4 address of the server.
-- `port`: an `unsigned short`, the port to which the client should connect.
+- `port`: a `PortType`, the port to which the client should connect.

 The function tries to connect to the specified port of the specified server and returns the socket used to communicate with the connected server.